 1 Statement of the situation or problem

+There is a strong gap in the levels of ICT access, ICT skills and telecommunication infrastructure between urban and rural communities.
+Provision of telecommunications/ICTs services such as basic voice, short message, video-conference and internet services is not lucrative in sparsely populated rural areas of developing countries.
+So, development of telecommunications/ICTs in rural and remote areas of developing countries is slow unless effective government policy and initiatives are implemented.

 Most of the time, existing network systems are primarily designed for urban areas, where the necessary support infrastructure (adequate power, building/shelter, accessibility, skilled manpower to operate, etc.) for setting up a telecommunication network is assumed to exist.
-Hence, current systems need to be more adequately adapted to specific rural requirements in order to be widely deployed.ll f
+Hence, current systems need to be more adequately adapted to specific rural requirements in order to be widely deployed.

+There are still many challenges in rural and remote areas as follows:

 1) Shortage of power